LukeSmithxyz/based.cooking/content/chicken-paprikash.md

 author: hcm444
 ---

-Chicken Paprikash is a delicious meal from Hungary, and I hope you are also Hungary!
+Chicken Paprikash is a delicious meal from Hungary!
 I make it all the time when I have guests.

 - ⏲️ Prep time: 10 min
 - 🍳 Cook time: 1 hr 25 min